Binanu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This files contain a bunch of scripts of shell input output and redirections
+This files contain a bunch of scripts of shell i/o redirec